Measuring The Intangible ROI of Technology Investments & DecisionsSudhanwa Rajurkar

-Culture is all about the people in the company and how we treat them, and hence the ROI derived from your technology investments, have to touch these people.
+Culture is all about the people in the company and how we treat them, and hence the ROI derived from your technology investments has to touch these people.

-Look carefully, your new technology decision should also give you one ore more of these intangible ROIs.
+Look carefully, your new technology decision should also give you one or more of these intangible ROIs.